kikiluvbrains/XPS_intergrator/README.md

 Next, the baseline-corrected and scaled AUC for **Compound A** and **Compound B** are obtained, and the ratio is determined by dividing **A** by **B**.

+!!!Disclaimer: The code is currently made to run on Jupiter Notebook
 ---

 ## Usage Instructions